 prefer_local to true will tell Scylla to use a local IP address.
 The local IP address is the listen_address parameter from the scylla.yaml file which is located under

-When working on EC2 with single cluster deployments and all the nodes are under the same region using the Ec2Snitch.
-Basic snitch that reads its configuration from Amazon’s EC2 registry services.
-In EC2, the region name is treated as the datacenter name and availability zones are treated as racks within a datacenter.
+Use this Snitch when working on EC2 with single cluster deployments where all nodes are under the same region.
+This basic Snitch reads its configuration from Amazon’s EC2 registry services.
+In EC2, the region name is treated as the datacenter name, and availability zones are treated as racks within a datacenter.
 If the setup includes a single datacenter, there is no need to specify any parameters.
-Because private IPs are used, this snitch does not work across multiple regions.
+Because private IPs are used, this Snitch does not work across multiple regions.
+It should also be noted that according to this Snitch, a DC is a region.
+If a region is down, the entire cluster will be down.

-If you are working with multiple datacenters, set the parameter
+If you are working with multiple datacenters, specify the DC and set the parameter

 cassandra-rackdc.properties file under